What is a Marketing Coach?

 So, what is a marketing coach?
 A real marketing coach is one who has years of well-rounded marketing experience, including traditional (old-school) marketing techniques as well as someone who has stayed current with the latest trends and technology.
 Did you know that in some industries, traditional marketing still returns better results?
 Do you know what form of marketing has the best return on investment?
 If you can’t answer these questions, then you need to find someone who does!

 You want a marketing coach who knows what will work, what won’t work, and what ideas are worth trying.
 You need a marketing coach who can share success stories and provide cautionary tales from their own experiences.

-In addition to understanding all methods of marketing, the best marketing coaches are those who understand that strategy must be deployed to get results, so they will guide you in creating higher level objectives, as well as hold you accountable to implementing the necessary tasks.
+In addition to understanding all methods of marketing, the best marketing coaches are those who understand that strategy must be deployed to get results, so they will guide you in creating higher-level objectives, as well as hold you accountable for implementing the necessary tasks.